 Creating a Valid Will

 There are two different ways to create a living will in Fort McMurray.
 The first, is a formal or “attested” will.
 Witnessed by two witnesses, it must be completely typewritten or printed.
 The second kind of will is completely handwritten and called a “holograph will”.

 Anyone over the age of 18 can begin creating their will.
 It is optimal to do this while you are in good health and of sound mind, as your will can only be valid if you were mentally capable when making it.

 Throughout your life, your will may change.
-And, while it may seem tedious to keep your will up to date at all times, once the bulk of the work is done, your Verhaeghe Law Offices attorney will make changes simple.
+And, while it may seem tedious to keep your will up to date at all times, once the bulk of the work is done, your Verhaeghe Law Offices lawyer will make changes simple.

 The Probate Process

 Probate is the process entered into once a person passes away.
 It is during this process that the will is read, and personal debts are repaid before the will can be presented to those included in it.

 The probate process can be a lengthy one.
 That is why it’s important to have skilled probate lawyers involved to speed the process along.